steltenpower/Overthere/README.md

 # WheezAverse

-browser extension to enrich every address, coordinate or map with air pollution data
+Browser extension to enrich every address, coordinate or map with air pollution data and locations of chimneys/exhausts